 When I let go of what I am, I become what I might be. — Laozi

 I was a lucky kid.
 My parents, Leo and Betty, are salt-of-the-earth heroes who taught me, along with my older siblings, Patti and Gary, and younger ones, Dave and Shawn, that love is the purpose of human existence.
-Whether or not you believe in fate, our parents were meant to be together.
+Our parents were meant to be together.
 On leave from the Merchant Marine, Dad met Mom at a dance.
 She was being accosted by two guys when Dad, convinced they were bothering her, stepped in between and told them, “She’s my girl.”
-They’ve been together ever since.
-Fulfilling a longtime dream, Dad sought and bought “the perfect spot”–which he found by climbing a Scotch pine during a long hike–to build a house and raise a family.
+And, from then on, she was.
+Fulfilling a longtime dream, Dad sought and bought “the perfect spot”–which he found by climbing a tree while on a hike–to build a house and raise a family.
 That spot was located on a hill overlooking Lakes Cadillac and Mitchell with all kinds of wilderness to explore.
 It is no wonder we all grew up with an unquenchable love of nature, or that we are bound by a mutual love of sunsets.
-I’ll never forget the last time watching one with Dad while sipping a 7-7 on the eighth floor of a condo overlooking the dunes of New Smyrna Beach.
-I offered him a heartfelt toast of gratitude for a remarkable childhood.
+I’ll never forget the last time watching one with Dad.
+We were sipping our 7-7s while overlooking the dunes of New Smyrna Beach when I offered him a heartfelt toast of gratitude for a remarkable childhood.
 There is nothing like sharing tears of joy.

 The afternoon knows what the morning never suspected. – Robert Frost